csongoose/TruControl/README.md

 P.S.
 The software is still under heavy developement, and I had zero idea about python until this project, so forgive me for any mistakes I have made.

+## PC setup

+-First, install Funbit's telemetry server and start it up

+-If you simply want to run the software without modifying it, download Trucontrol-exec

+-Set config.yml according to your telemetry server and arduino port

+-Start up TruControl.exe and the game

+-Enjoy!

 ## Arduino setup

+-Simply upload the .ino file to your arduino. (tested on Leonardo and UNO)

 Currently 3 pins are used: